Cortex-AGI/TeamsGPT/README.md

 This is highly configurable and lets you enter userIDs to reply to, whilst it ignores all the others

+## How does it work?
+Using the MS Graph API, it retrieves user messages, then filters the unread ones by user ID (specified in config)<br/>
+If it matches a "target", then it sends it to the ChatGPT API, with past conversation context, and then generates+sends a response

 ## Requirements
 Relies on Python 3.9+